cathydutton/cathydutton.github.io/_drafts/2017-04-01-The-great-css-myth.md

 title: CSS Myths
 author: Cathy Dutton
 layout: post
-date:   2017-03-3
+date:   2017-04-01
 ---

-CSS get's a lot of stick, for being the easiest of the front end languages, for its global scope, inheritance and even for being broken.
-As a over of CSS the last one in particular hits a nerve, CSS is not broken purley because it does not behave in the same way as other programing languages.
+## CSS is not broken
+CSS is not broken despite numerous tweets and articles to the contrary